sharife/hennagarden/site/content/_index.md

 ---
 title: Welcome to Henna Garden
-subtitle: A full-service event planning company in the San Francisco Bay Area
+subtitle: Celebrating culture, creativity, and community in the San Francisco Bay Area
 image: img/dsc00075-v2.jpg
 blurb:
-  heading: Make Your Next Event a Lasting Memory
+  heading: Your Event, Elevated Into an Unforgettable Experience
-  text: Henna Garden specializes in event planning featuring multicultural
+  text: "At Henna Garden Events, everything begins with you.
+Since 1996, we have
-    talent  and has been providing unique and diverse entertainment services to corporations, nonprofit organizations, schools and private clients.
-Our passion and dedication for exceeding expectations is what has distinguished us from other companies since 1996.
+    been offering inclusive event planning and entertainment services for private clients, corporations, museums, nonprofits, and schools.
+Your vision takes center stage.
+Whether you are planning a cultural celebration, a themed party, or a team building event, we provide an alluring, innovative, and exceptional experience like no other.
+From venue sourcing to vendor management, Henna Garden Event will be sure to ignite the senses of your guests! "
 projects:
   - image: img/347408237_946673686619702_8790640952997709029_n.jpg
     title: Entertainment